 - We do not place IUDs or Nexplanon, but referral is available

 - Pregnancy testing and referrals for management (pregnancy care and abortion)

-- Referrals to Gynecology for annual exams/Pap smears, IUDs/Nexplanon, and complex gynecologic problems
+- Referrals to gynecology for IUDs/Nexplanon, and complex gynecological problems

 *SHIP provides certain medications like contraception and emergency contraception at no cost.
 More information can be found online via Aetna.
 Please make an appointment to obtain a prescription.